stvnmbt/pasok/README.md

 ## Instructions
 1. Clone the repository
-2. Install the required packages
+2. Install the required packages by typing the following command in the terminal:
 ```
 pip install -r requirements.txt
 ```